 The OAC was restructured and began meeting in February 2020 to comply with the new statutory mandates.
 The group developed a package of consensus recommendations through a facilitated consensus solutions process based on a 75% majority agreement level for each recommendation.
-The process was informed by a collaboratively developed, science-based modeling tool used to quantify the long-term impacts of management actions and possible combinations of management actions on oyster abundance, habitat, harvest, harvest revenue, and nitrogen removal.
-The OAC provided the Department with an approved package of 19 recommendations (Appendix 1) in November of 2021 which were based on options that were rated with an agreement level of 75% or higher.
+The process was informed by a collaboratively developed, science-based modeling tool used to quantify the long-term impacts of management actions on oyster abundance, habitat, harvest, harvest revenue, and nitrogen removal.
+The OAC provided the Department with an approved package of 19 recommendations (Appendix 1) in November of 20212 which were based on options that were rated with an agreement level of 75% or higher.